-This course provides a study of algebraic techniques such as linear equations and inequalities, quadratic equations, systems of equations, and operations with exponents and radicals.
-Functions and relations are introduced and graphed with special emphasis on linear and quadratic functions.
+This course provides a study of algebraic concepts such as laws of exponents, polynomial operations, factoring polynomials, radical and rational expressions and equations and quadratic equations.
+Functions and relations are introduced and graphed.
 This course does not apply toward the general core requirement for mathematics.